Temperature evolution of the phonon dynamics in the Kitaev spin liquid: Summary

-{\it Acknowledgments:} We thank Fiona Burnell, Rafael Fernandes and Wen-Han Kao for valuable discussions.
-The work of K.F. and N. B. P. was supported by the U.S. Department of Energy, Office of Basic Energy Sciences under Award No. DE-SC0018056.
-N.B.P. acknowledges the hospitality of Kavli Institute for Theoretical Physics and the National Science Foundation under Grant No. NSF PHY-1748958.
+{\it Acknowledgments:} M.Y.\ and N.B.P.\ thank Fiona Burnell, Rafael Fernandes and Wen-Han Kao for valuable discussions.
+K.F.\ and N.B.P.\ were supported by the U.S. Department of Energy, Office of Basic Energy Sciences under Award No. DE-SC0018056.
+N.B.P.\ acknowledges the hospitality of Kavli Institute for Theoretical Physics and the National Science Foundation under Grant No. NSF PHY-1748958.
 M.Y.\ was supported in part by the Gordon and Betty Moore Foundation through Grant GBMF8690 to UCSB and by the National Science Foundation under Grant No.\ NSF PHY-1748958.
+The authors thank the Minnesota Supercomputing Institute for providing computing resources, with which the numerical calculations in this paper were performed.